“…the history of the Koch Treatment is more dramatic than anything which the mind of a Hollywood fiction writer could imagine.”

 Although the Government didn’t win the subsequent court case in 1943, several of the jury voted to convict.
 Still under indictment, he could not travel to Canada or Brazil, where his protocol received a warmer reception.

 The FDA made a second attempt to convict in 1946.
 They charged that his chemistry was bogus, that glyoxylide didn’t exist, and that his product lacked efficacy.
 The former was rebutted by scientists at Dow Chemicals who testified that his chemistry was sound.
-Their research director called him ‘the Modern Pasteur’.
+Their research director even called him “the Modern Pasteur.”
+As in the famous French chemist and microbiologist Louis Pasteur who is world renowned for his discoveries of the principles of vaccination, microbial fermentation, and pasteurization.

 On Thanksgiving Day 1948, Dr. Koch left for Brazil, never to return.
 One can hardly blame him.